EmuDeck/emudeck.github.io/docs/emulators/steamos/citra.md

 #### Citra Configuration

+1. In Desktop Mode, open Citra
-1. Open the Citra emulator.
-Click `Emulation` in the top left.
+2. Click `Emulation` in the top left.
 Click `Configuration`, `Graphics`, and check both `Use Custom Textures` and `Async Custom Texture Loading`
     * <img src="https://user-images.githubusercontent.com/108900299/236593948-5a918187-27a7-4f5f-ac64-3b3147be8825.png" height="300">

 **Note:** `Preload Custom Textures` is no longer recommended.
 Leave `Preload Custom Textures` off